Out of the FOG Banner

-Cruelty To Animals
+Cruelty to Animals

 Definition:

-Cruelty To Animals - Acts of Cruelty to Animals have been statistically discovered to occur more often in people who suffer from personality disorders than in the general population.
+Cruelty to Animals - Acts of Cruelty to Animals have been statistically discovered to occur more often in people who suffer from personality disorders than in the general population.

-Passive Animal Cruelty involves cases where lack of action causes harm to an animal, Passive cruelty includes starvation, dehydration, neglect of necessary veterinary care for disease, parasite infestation or injury, denial of shelter from extreme heat or cold.
+Passive Animal Cruelty occurs when lack of action causes harm to an animal, such as starvation, dehydration, neglect of necessary veterinary care for disease, parasite infestation or injury, or denial of shelter from extreme heat or cold.
+Many cases of animal neglect result from owner ignorance or error, and owner education is often an adequate remedy.
+In extreme cases or where willful neglect occurs, animals may to be removed from the owner by law enforcement.

 Active Animal Cruelty involves cases where an individual knowingly, intentionally or directly performs an action that causes harm or Non-Accidental Injury (NAI) to an animal.